 The Department of Computer and Data Sciences in the Case School of Engineering at Case Western Reserve University (CWRU) invites applications for a tenure-track faculty position.
 While all ranks will be considered, preference will be given to candidates at the Assistant or Associate Professor level.

 The Department of Computer and Data Sciences was formed in 2019 out of the Department of Electrical Engineering and Computer Science, with the vision that computing and data sciences will play a central role in interdisciplinary research and education throughout the university.
 CWRU has a well-established culture and a nurturing environment for transdisciplinary research, and the department faculty have a broad range of collaborative research on applications with a societal impact, including human health, energy, materials, and social sciences.
-Current departmental strengths include Artificial Intelligence, Data Science, Bioinformatics, Internet of Things, Machine Learning, Networks and Distributed Systems, High Performance Computing, Cyber-Security and Privacy, and Software Engineering, and successful candidates will be expected to be synergistic with these strengths.
+Current departmental strengths include Artificial Intelligence, Data Science, Bioinformatics, Machine Learning, Networks and Distributed Systems, High Performance Computing, Cyber-Security and Privacy, and Software Engineering, and successful candidates will be expected to be synergistic with these strengths.
 The Department has strong ties with Cleveland Clinic, University Hospitals, NASA Glenn Center and many large companies in the Cleveland area.

 Candidates must have a PhD in Computer Science or a closely related field.
 Candidates seeking positions at the Assistant Professor level should demonstrate potential for excellence in innovative research.
 Candidates seeking positions at the Associate Professor level should have established a significant research reputation nationally and possess a record of extramural funding.
 Candidates seeking positions at the level of full Professor should be recognized internationally for research excellence, leadership and scholarship in their discipline.